What typography trends are forecast for 2018 and how can you use them?

 Styles with a more calligraphic feel, which gives them a human touch, are coming back into popularity such as Antique Olive designed by Roger Excoffon in 1969.
 Also making a resurgence are grotesque styles influenced by the first wave of sans serifs created in the nineteenth century—these were originally designed as bold styles for headlines and adverts, influenced by signpainting traditions and the Didone style serifs of the era.

-It’s Nice That use custom made typefaces based on early grotesque styles for its Review of the Year graphics.
+It’s Nice That use Adieu by Goodtype Foundry, a style that reflects the early grotesque types, for its Review of the Year graphics.
 Jeremiah Shoaf from Typewolf has the Adrian Frutiger influenced Sharp Grotesk (below) by Lucas Sharp in the top 10 fonts that he thinks will be most popular in 2018.

 Type collective Camelot describes Gräbenbach by Wolfgang Schwärzler as “inspired by early grotesque typefaces, borrowing details from brush painted signs.
 The typeface combines the sharpness of the digital design process with the warmth of hand drawn type.”